blog

 The New Zealand Government know more about Māori than Māori know about themselves.
 Iwi Data Group, 2023.

-For Māori, this equates to no reasonable mechanisms to share data with Māori organisations, hapū and Iwi, nor with relevant government agencies in order to better reflect Māori needs that the census attempts to achieve.
-Regardless of a census or not, there are massive data governance issues that need to be addressed first that have not been addressed in the past.
-Ceasing the Census could be the change that is required for a vision and resource reset.
+For Māori, this equates to no reasonable mechanisms to share data with Māori organizations, hapū, and Iwi, nor with relevant government agencies.
+This is needed to better reflect Māori needs that the census attempts to achieve.
+Regardless of a census or not, there are massive data governance issues that have not been addressed in the past.
+Ceasing the Census could be the change required for a vision and resource reset.

 Te Ao Māori

-Prior to colonisation, Māori society were made up of hapū (clans) with a detailed hierarchy of leadership, property boundaries, and rights allocated to each family/social class and individuals.
-The Hapū did not need a census as it knew its own people and those of their kinship clans who made up the larger group who had direct ancestral connection to an ancestor, this is how we typically have iwi names now.
-This is sovereignty and it has eroded over time due to colonisation and the loss of tikanga.
+Prior to colonization, Māori society was made up of hapū (clans) with a detailed hierarchy of leadership, property boundaries, and rights allocated to each family/social class and individuals.
+The Hapū did not need a census as it knew its own people.
+These included those of their kinship clans who made up the larger group, having a direct ancestral connection to an ancestor.
+This is how we typically have iwi names now.
+This is sovereignty, and it has eroded over time due to colonization and the loss of tikanga.

-Before New Zealand had its first census in 1851, Ngāi Tahu Iwi in the South Island recognised the impacts of colonisation and urbanisation and the breakdown of hapū knowledge of their people.
+Before New Zealand had its first census in 1851, Ngāi Tahu Iwi in the South Island recognized the impacts of colonization, urbanization, and the breakdown of hapū knowledge of their people.
 As a result, in 1848 Ngāi Tahu conducted its own census.
-Each person of Ngāi Tahu descent were verified as being Ngāi Tahu and importantly, they also recorded their hapū and other genealogical data, today resulting in one of only two public list of hapū names about Ngāi Tahu.
+Each person of Ngāi Tahu descent was verified as being Ngāi Tahu.
+Importantly, they also recorded their hapū and other genealogical data.
+Today, this results in one of only two public lists of hapū names about Ngāi Tahu.

-That same data is still used today to recognise people who can legitimately claim membership (whakapapa) to the tribe that is now worth over 1.5 billion dollars with a myriad of benefits to its approximate 85,000 members.
-If a person who is registering can not show a direct connection to an ancestor in 1848 census, they can not register with the tribe.
+That same data is still used today to recognize people who can legitimately claim membership (whakapapa) to the tribe.
+That tribe is now worth over 1.5 billion dollars with a myriad of benefits to its approximate 85,000 members.
+If a person registering cannot show a direct connection to an ancestor in the 1848 census, they cannot register with the tribe.

-As a result of colonisation and the Ngāi Tahu treaty settlement, the original hapū and two other tribes that were largely assimilated into Ngāi Tahu (Ngāti Māmoe and Waitaha) were grouped into 18 tribal councils (rūnanga) who assumed the traditional roles of the 140 plus hapū of Ngāi Tahu.
+As a result of colonization and the Ngāi Tahu treaty settlement, the original hapū and two other tribes were largely assimilated into Ngāi Tahu (Ngāti Māmoe and Waitaha).
+They were grouped into 18 tribal councils (rūnanga) who assumed the traditional roles of the 140-plus hapū of Ngāi Tahu.

-Each of these rūnanga are now collecting data about their members, reflective of the traditional societal hierarchy where the hapū had rangatiratanga (authority) over their members.
-Also, many Iwi authorities also have their own health/financial/education/social arms, etc, that collect massive amounts of data about their members.
+Each of these rūnanga is now collecting data about their members.
+This reflects the traditional societal hierarchy where the hapū had rangatiratanga (authority) over their members.
+Also, many Iwi authorities have their own health, financial, education, social arms, etc. They collect massive amounts of data about their members.

-Had Ngāi Tahu hadn’t completed their own census in 1848, we can only speculate at the issues the tribe would have with registrations and historical accounts of hapū and land/resource disputes.
-I speculate that rūnanga may not have been able to be created and the Ngāi Tahu claim may have had a very different outcome.
+Had Ngāi Tahu not completed their own census in 1848, we can only speculate on the issues the tribe would have with registrations and historical accounts of hapū and land/resource disputes.
+I speculate that rūnanga may not have been able to be created, and the Ngāi Tahu claim may have had a very different outcome.

-Today, Ngāi Tahu like many other Iwi hold masses of digital data on each of their members.
+Today, Ngāi Tahu, like many other Iwi, holds masses of digital data on each of their members.
 Ngāi Tahu is not unique.
-Many Iwi authorities have the infrastructure and resources to accumulate and build data on their own members and others are building that resource now.
+Many Iwi authorities have the infrastructure and resources to accumulate and build data on their own members.
+Others are now building that resource.

-We also know that each local and central government organisation also have masses of data on all New Zealanders.
-Many Iwi would like more data about their members and often engage with government groups to access this data.
-Due to privacy laws and poor data governance practices that do not recognise Māori, acknowledging, accessing and sharing Māori data is often not possible.
+We also know that each local and central government organization has masses of data on all New Zealanders.
+Many Iwi would like more data about their members.
+They often engage with government groups to access this data.
+However, due to privacy laws and poor data governance practices that do not recognize Māori, acknowledging, accessing, and sharing Māori data is often not possible.

 Te Tiriti o Waitangi

-Te Tiriti o Waitangi is perhaps more widely acknowledged and spoken about in recent months than it has been for generations, due to the current political environment.
+Te Tiriti o Waitangi is perhaps more widely acknowledged and spoken about recently than it has been for generations.
+This is due to the current political environment.

-The support to oppose the Treaty Principals Bill saw the largest mass protest in New Zealand’s history with more than 100,000 people marching on parliament and over 300,000 submissions received in relation to the Treaty Principles Bill, 90% of which were against the proposed changes.
+The support to oppose the Treaty Principals Bill saw the largest mass protest in New Zealand’s history.
+More than 100,000 people marched on parliament.
+Over 300,000 submissions were received in relation to the Treaty Principles Bill.
+Notably, 90% of these were against the proposed changes.

 Now, we need to consider Te Tiriti o Waitangi and the end of the census.